diezcami/admu-notes/[HI165] Rizal and the Emergence of the Philippine Nation/lec-02 Philippine Pre-History.md

       * Pintados ("Painted Ones"): Body art/tattoos to scare enemies
         * Keeps records of battles, death, courage
         * Horizontal lines: Mountains, Curvy lines: Water
+* **Marriage**
+  * Loarca corroborated this account when he wrote about the Bisayan
+    * It is considered a disgrace among them to have many children; for they say that when the property is to be divided among many children [it's easier to manage things economically with one kid
+  * Women raised pigs because they believed it'd make them pregnant
+  * **Three reasons for Circumcision**
+    * Muslim tradition
+    * Trade: Secret Handshake, easiest way was to accept their way of life
+    * Sexual: Women gravitated to men who were circumcised because it was "something different"
+    * **Process**:
+      * Put 8=D on a chopping board, prefer a male doctor because they're stronger, usually done when men are of age
+      * Goal's to make 8=D numb by striking it several times
+      * Use cutlass to get rid of the skin, spit antiseptic on genitalia
+      * Wash in the river
+    * **Antonio Pigafetta**
+      * Males wore a bahag, penises pierced one side to another near the head, resembling a spur(?)
+      * Males insert genitalia with "devices" in an angle which isn't let go until they ejaculate [ensures "communication" happens]
+      * Used mainly for procreation
+  * (p.27) As soon as the young wife conceived, she and her husband immediately observed **certain practices (pamahiin)**
+    * Raised pigs and sacrificed at birth to the anito
+    * Anito: Environmental spirits [replaced by saints] responsible in making the women pregnant, whereas men only acted as vessels
+      * **Tiktik**: Man should stay in the house otherwise the creature'd attack.
+It attaches itself to the house of a person and drops a very long tongue attaching to the woman's womb and sucks the baby out.
+People place stakes on their roofs.
+      * Don't eat peanuts/beans because it'll make your child dull, sometimes fish as well.
+      * Husband does not cut his hair until his wife delivers, as his child would not be born otherwise [not that prevalent]
+    * (p.28) They were likewise prohibited from eating bananas that are joined one with another or any other food athat are two in one because they believed they would give birth to 2 creatures from the same womb to which they consider a great insult.
+    * They were also warned from eating 2 upwards from a plate
+    * This belief system attests to the fact that having multiple children is not desirable, especially those inhabiting near the sea.
+Abortion takes place from people not being able to afford many children.
+    * Women on their first pregnancy are averse to climbing any house if htey are not given a little buyo or salt
+    * (p.29) As soon as the child is born, several taboos were observed.
+It was believed that if rice were to fall from the mortar and eaten by chickens, the child would die.
+    * (p.29 3rd) Child naming
+    * Spanish wanted the Filipinos to appear barbaric so they could paint their image of Christianity

 * **Narratives**: People who were with the colonisers and wrote everything down.
 Without them, we wouldn't have anything at all and rely on only archaelogical remains
   * Miguel de Loarca